Pie Chart in Power BI

 - Tooltips: This is nothing but adding an extra element to the pie chart when we hover on any of the slices of the pie.

-Now first drag and drop the “Region” column to the “Legend” field.
+First, drag and drop the "Region" column to the "Legend" field.

-- As of now, our Pie chart is still a blank one.
+- As of now, our pie chart is still a blank one.

-- Now our chart looks like below.
+- Now, our chart looks like the one below.

 Since we have added “Cost” to the “Tooltips,” we could be able to see “Cost” as well.